 We were all agreed that the garden would demonstrate how beautiful and productive no dig gardening is, and educate and inspire people to try it out in their own gardens and allotments.

-Charles and I discussed what key elements would feature in the design including:
+We discussed what key elements would feature in the design including:

 – the importance of healthy soil life and how to achieve this